 The mariner should take appropriate caution when navigating through this area.
 Charted depths may in reality be significantly shallower.
 It is very likely that some significant seafloor features dangerous to the safety of navigation (rocks, coral reefs, wrecks, submerged obstructions) have not been identified, and do not appear in the chart.
-Those features that are present in the chart have a horizontal accuracy of \pm 500 metres and a depth accuracy of at least \pm 2 metres (refer to Table 4-1).
-Therefore, when route planning in areas with ZOC C, D and U, the mariner should consider that isolated dangers and shallow soundings could be up to 500 metres from their charted position; and at least 2 metres shoaler/deeper than their charted depth (refer to Table 4-4).
+Those features that are present in the chart have a horizontal accuracy of \pm 500 metres and a depth accuracy of at best \pm 2 metre (refer to Table 4-4).
+Therefore, when route planning in areas with ZOC C, D and U, the mariner should consider that isolated dangers and shallow soundings could be up to 500 metres from their charted position; and at least 2 metres shoaler/deeper than their charted depth.